-- Preventive measures.
-We help you make informed decisions that will reduce your cancer risk, and ensure you understand the importance of screening for early detection.
-Depending on your condition, we may recommend a regular screening program, lifestyle changes, and preventive surgery.
+We help you make informed decisions that will reduce your cancer risk and ensure you understand the importance of screening for early detection.
+Depending on your condition, we may recommend a regular screening program, lifestyle changes, and/or preventive surgery.

-- Easy access to clinical trials.
-You may be eligible to participate in clinical trials that may lead to new and improved ways to treat cancer, and help identify people who may develop cancer in the future.
+You may be eligible to participate in clinical trials that may lead to new and improved ways to treat cancer and help identify people who may develop cancer in the future.

-- Convenient locations.
-In addition to our offices in Durham and Raleigh, we provide telemedicine sessions (similar to Skype) for patients in Henderson and Laurinburg, N.C.
+We provide telemedicine sessions (similar to Skype) for patients in Henderson and Laurinburg, NC.
 We also work with outreach clinics in Virginia and Florida.

-- No referral needed.
 If you would like to speak with a genetic counselor, we’ll do our best to schedule you as soon as possible.
-If you already have an appointment in the Duke Cancer Center, your genetic counselor may arrange to see you same day you are seeing your radiation or medical oncologist.
+If you already have an appointment at the Duke Cancer Center, your genetic counselor may arrange to see you the same day you are seeing your radiation or medical oncologist.

-- Ongoing support.
 We offer access to national and international support groups for hereditary cancer syndromes through our cancer support programs.
-View all of our cancer support groups in our event calendar.
+View all of our cancer support groups on our event calendar.